-Cyanovisions - Initial Studies is a series of living and non-living art works by Tiare Ribeaux that considers our relationship to our changing environment, ecosystems and microorganisms.
-These works focus on the global environmental phenomenon of harmful algal blooms of cyanobacteria as intertwined with human development and waste, our technological fetishes, and the increasingly biotechnological landscape of earth.
-Cyanovisions delves into what it means to be alive, the earth as an organism, and questions what life human societies deem as valuable.
+Cyanovisions - Initial Studies is a series of living and non-living art works that considers our relationship to our changing environment, ecosystems and microorganisms.
+These works focus on the global environmental phenomenon of harmful algal blooms of cyanobacteria as intertwined with human development and pollution, what life humanity deems valuable, and climate change.
+Cyanovisions delves into what it means to be alive, the earth as an organism, and life as complex systems on micro and macro scales.
 As the science of one age is often the mythology of the next, Cyanovisions aims to blur the lines between science fact and fiction, and to imagine more symbiotic and multi-species futures.

 The exhibition of Cyanovisions - Initial Studies includes the incubation of 5 strains of Cyanobacteria - Oscillatoria Tenius, Oscillatoria Animalis, Anabaena, Spirulina, and Gleocapsa; an immersive installation as a speculative photobioreactor made with Dasha Ortenberg, and a series of bioplastics.
 Cyanobacteria cultures were sonified and magnified in different variations, especially to show the weaving of biofilms produced by the different Oscillatoria strains, and their filaments.
 An immersive photobioreactor made of 800 feet of food grade tubing houses the growth of Spirulina.
 The bioplastics on display are experiments for wearables and textures for garments using laboratory equipment as molds for creating new forms.